Talk to your Doctor

 Bushfire Psychological Therapy Services

-Do you get butterflies in your stomach when you think about summer?
+Do you find yourself avoiding things or activities that remind you of the bushfires?
 Do you feel restless, irritable or tense and you're not sure why?
 Are you having trouble falling or staying asleep?
 If you were affected by the 2019/20 bushfires and live in the Blue Mountains, Hawkesbury, Lithgow or Penrith areas, you might benefit from talking to someone who can help.

 Up to 10 free sessions with a professional are available.